maximiliancw/crawlio/docs/index.md

 ## Features

-- Crawling: download an entire website in seconds
+- Crawling: download an entire website in just a few seconds
 - Scraping: Customizable XPath & CSS data selectors (using `parsel`)
 - Zero-configuration: get up and running with ~5 LoC
-- Interfaces: Web UI + JSON API powered by FastAPI & VueJS (coming soon)
+- Interfaces: Web UI + JSON API powered by FastAPI & VueJS

 Built with `asyncio`, `aiohttp` and beer.